The Living Death: Memorial Day in America

 It was also a reminder of the wisdom that novelist and poet Asha Bandele best expressed in her novel, Daughter, which tells the story of a black teenager that a white police officer shoots in a case of mistaken identity.
 As she struggles for her life in a hospital bed, her mother remembers falling in love with her dying girl’s father, a Vietnam veteran who suffered from post traumatic stress disorder.
 His words come back to her with the resounding force of overhead thunder: “The United States likes to act as though it honors their dead.
 But if it did, there’d be a whole lot more people alive.”

-) is the author of five books, including I Am Somebody: Why Jesse Jackson Matters (I.B.
-Tauris, 2020) and Mellencamp: American Troubadour (University Press of Kentucky, 2015).
+David Masciotra (www.davidmasciotra.com) is the author of five books, including I Am Somebody: Why Jesse Jackson Matters (I.B.
+Tauris, 2020) and Mellencamp: American Troubadour (University Press of Kentucky, 2015